dotlang/language/doc/RFE.md

 ? - Provide ability to import from github a specific tag or branch.
 In the code you write `import github/a/b` but code will be checked out only during the first compilation time.
 Afterwards, it will only use local cache.
 Unless you run `clean` command or manually delete the corresponding dir.
+`import github/apache/cassandra` this will import master branch and create master dir in `github/apache/cassandra` `import github/apache/cassandra/tag|branch|commit-id` But what if I want a specific module inside that project?
+Shall we repeat the full path each time?
+`import github/apache/cassandra[mybranch] -> T` This is not a namespace because namespace must point to a module.
+But inside `cassandra/mybranch` there are a lot of packages and modules.
+What if we treat import like a string?
+So we can easily concat them.
+`T := "github/apache/cassandra[mybranch]"`
+`import [T "/path/module"]`
+`import [T "/path/module"] -> A` alias
+`import [T "/path/{m1, m2}"] -> A,B` import multiple modules
+`import [T "/path/{m1,m2}," T "/path/m3"] -> A` merge multiple modules into same namespace What if the repository has a dir with the same name as the branch?

 ? - There should be no "global" or "system-wide" libraries.
 Except core which is bundled with the compiler and runtime, everything else must be imported (explicitly or implicitly) and installed inside project folder. e.g. `src` for source and `dep` for dependencies.